 Step One: Assess Your Tap Water

-There isn’t a one-type-fits-all kind of water filter: not every filter type will eliminate every contaminant.
-You’ll save money and ensure that you’re targeting the contaminants of concern in your area by doing a little research up front.
+There isn’t a one-type-fits-all kind of safe water filter: not every filter type will eliminate every contaminant.
+You’ll save money and ensure that you’re targeting the contaminants of concern in your area by doing a little research upfront.

 “Most people purchase the wrong equipment because they skip this very important step, and then they’ve wasted money and resources on a system that isn’t making their water any safer,” says James P. McMahon, owner of Sweetwater, LLC, which provides consulting and products for people wanting to purify their air or water.